University of California, Merced – 2020 Campus Expansion

 The University of California, Merced is the youngest campus in the UC system and the first North American research university to be established in the 21st century.
 Its mission is to cultivate a community bound by learning, discovery, and engagement, while also celebrating the heritage of the San Joaquin Valley and playing an important role in the region’s future.

-Designed to adapt for different uses and future expansion, the master plan organizes the campus as a compact, walkable environment with dynamic public spaces.
+Designed to adapt for different uses and future expansion, the master plan and 2020 Project organizes the campus as a compact, walkable environment with dynamic public spaces.
 The university is the first public research institution in the U.S. to achieve carbon neutrality and the only academic campus to have every building LEED certified, with all 2020 Project buildings earning LEED Platinum certification.

 UC Merced